shmilgan/ohwr/doc/startup-guide/wrs-startup_guide.md

 To get the switch quickly working we recommend you to:

-1. Plug an Ethernet cable to the *Ethernet 100Mpbs Management Port*.
+1. Plug the *Ethernet 100Mpbs Management Port* of the switch to a DHCP network using RJ45 patch-cord.
 #.
 Plug the power cable to the *Power Plug*.

 After all connections have been made, toggle the power-switch on to turn